vicharanashala/vibe/backend/ai_engine/AI-Eng-Documentation.md

     *   A sequence counter maintains the correct order of videos and assessments.
     *   IndexedDB is used to store the video, assessment, and question data locally, providing a backup in case of upload failures.

-15. **Student AI Support for Doubts (Backend):**
-    * After the video content is uploaded and indexed using the RAG system described in Section 3.3, students can ask questions related to the content.
-The RAG system then retrieves relevant video segments and answers the student's question.
+15. **Student Doubt Support (RAG):** Students can ask questions related to the video content, and the system leverages the uploaded transcripts in the vector database to provide relevant answers using RAG.
+This allows students to get answers quickly.

 ## 2. Code Structure

-*   **`app/main.py`:**  The main FastAPI application file.
+*   `app/main.py`: The main FastAPI application file.
 It defines the API endpoints, includes routers, configures CORS middleware, loads environment variables, and serves the homepage.
-*   **`app/routers/question.py`:** Defines the API routers for question generation and related functionality.
+*   `app/routers/question.py`: Defines the API routers for question generation.
 It handles incoming requests for processing videos and retrieving playlist URLs, delegating the actual processing to the services layer.
-*   **`app/services.py`:** Contains service functions that orchestrate the question generation process.
-It acts as an intermediary between the routers and the question generation logic.
+*   `app/services.py`: Contains service functions that orchestrate the question generation process and initiates the RAG pipeline.
+It acts as an intermediary between the routers and the question generation/RAG logic.
 It handles the selection of AI services (Gemini or Ollama).
-*   **`app/question_generation/`:**  A directory containing the core question generation logic.
+*   `app/question_generation/`: A directory containing the core question generation logic.
-    *   **`models.py`:** Defines the data models (Pydantic models) used throughout the application, such as `VideoSegment`, `Question`, and `VideoResponse`.
+    *   `models.py`: Defines the data models (Pydantic models) used throughout the application, such as `VideoSegment`, `Question`, and `VideoResponse`.
-    *   **`services.py`:** Contains the `VideoProcessor` and `PlaylistProcessor` classes.
+    *   `services.py`: Contains the `VideoProcessor` and `PlaylistProcessor` classes.
 The `VideoProcessor` class handles the core video processing logic, including transcript retrieval, segment generation, and question generation.
 The `PlaylistProcessor` class handles the retrieval of video URLs from YouTube playlists.
 Contains the implementations of `GeminiService` and `OllamaService`.
-    *   **`utils.py`:** Contains utility functions, such as `extract_video_id`, `hide_urls`, and `parse_llama_json`.
+    *   `utils.py`: Contains utility functions, such as `extract_video_id`, `hide_urls`, and `parse_llama_json`.
-    *   **`prompts.py`:** Defines the prompt templates used for generating questions with the AI models.
+    *   `prompts.py`: Defines the prompt templates used for generating questions with the AI models.
 This file contains the `TASK_DESCRIPTION_ANALYTICAL`, `PROMPT_ANALYTICAL`, `TASK_DESCRIPTION_CASE_STUDY`, and `PROMPT_CASE_STUDY` variables, which are string templates used to construct the prompts sent to the AI models.
-*   **`app/templates/index.html`:** The frontend HTML file, containing the user interface for submitting URLs, customizing segments, and viewing the generated questions.
+*   `app/templates/index.html`: The frontend HTML file, containing the user interface for submitting URLs, customizing segments, and viewing the generated questions, along with the mechanisms to upload the data.
-*   **`app/rag.py`:** Implements the Retrieval-Augmented Generation (RAG) functionality.
-This is used for student AI support for doubts.
+*   `app/rag.py`: Contains the RAG related functions and files, such as functions to upload text to the vector database (FAISS) and query it.
-*   **`.env`:** Contains environment variables, such as API keys and LMS URLs.
+*   `.env`: Contains environment variables, such as API keys and LMS URLs.

 ## 3. Key Components and Functionality